gary-alway/sir-learn-a-lot/README.md

 - use SNS, SQS, Lambda and Dynamo to develop highly performant, scalable, elastic, asynchronous, decoupled micro-services
 - use [elastic search with DynamoDB](https://aws.amazon.com/blogs/aws/new-logstash-plugin-search-dynamodb-content-using-elasticsearch/) for full text searching

-## Todo
+## Known issues

-- add GQL preferences resolver with mutation for adding student track preferences
+- `serverless-offline-dynamodb-streams` is not always stable and can crash unexpectedly with `----- Unknown error`